 Minor in Compassionate Care in Medicine

-The purpose of the Minor in Compassionate Care in Medicine (MCIM) is to provide interdisciplinary training in the science and sustainable practice of compassionate care for future health professionals.
+The purpose of the Minor in Compassionate Care in Medicine (MCCM) is to provide interdisciplinary training in the science and sustainable practice of compassionate care for future health professionals.

 This minor is designed as adjunctive training to the basic science required by health professions schools, by major departments within the College of Science, or by other science-related majors.
 The minor is rooted in the biology, neuroscience, and psychology of effective and sustainable care for the sick.
 The practice of compassionate care not only improves patient outcomes, but also sustains the well-being of the healthcare provider, reducing clinician burnout.
 Through these courses, students will also learn how the nature of clinical care is intrinsically tied to ethics and social justice issues.
 Students will be required to have both didactic and experiential/active learning, and the minor offers study-abroad opportunities.